spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

 In what follows, we visualize the average travel time and speed from area 8 (i.e., Downtown) to area 76 (i.e., Airport) in both 2019 and 2022.
 Figure 5 shows average travel time curves and movement speed curves.
 It is not hard to see the remarkable reduction of average travel time in 2022 when comparing to 2019.
-The results of average speed demonstrates that the paths/routes from area 8 to area 76 is less congested in 2022 when comparing to 2019.
+The results of average speed demonstrate that the paths/routes from area 8 to area 76 is less congested in 2022 when comparing to 2019.

 <p align="center">
 <img align="middle" src="https://spatiotemporal-data.github.io/images/travel_time_plus_speed_pickup_8_dropoff_76.png" width="650" />